 Hydrogeological tools available include flow meters, surveying equipment, water chemistry test kits along with experimental apparatus such as Darcy tubes.

-Other labs and equipment include an X-radiography laboratory; two paleomagnetic laboratories; a laser particle size analyzer; a mineral separation lab (including a Gemini table, heavy liquids a Frantz magnetic separator);a wet lab; an array of stereographic and polarizing microscopes; an excellent rock, mineral and fossil collection.
+Other labs and equipment include an X-radiography laboratory; two paleomagnetic laboratories; a mineral separation lab (including a Gemini table, heavy liquids a Frantz magnetic separator); a wet lab; an array of stereographic and polarizing microscopes; an excellent rock, mineral, and fossil collection.

 The Geology Department is also a cooperative member of Pomona’s EDS-equipped SEM facility housed in the Physics Department